 Our ‘Eastern European’ correspondent, André Simonoviescz has over thirty year’s experience as a film critic in a variety of film and entertainment media outlets.
 He has covered the Berlinale for Hollywood Reporter and written for Berlin-based entertainment publications: HOBO and TIP.
 During the nineties he was co-editor of the bi-lingual film magazine FILM UND FERNSEHEN and from 2000 until recently, he was film critic at the German daily: Märkische Oderzeitung.
 He has broadcast as a film critic for RIAS (Broadcasting for the American Sector) in Berlin, and Radio Brandenburg.

 is an independent filmmaker and freelance journalist.
 His films collectively have been screened at over 60 international festivals and garnered ten awards.
 His debut feature, LIFE JUST IS, was released in December 2012, after being nominated for the Michael Powell Award for Best British Film at the Edinburgh International Film Festival.
-Film Critic Brad Stevens has called the film “one of the most promising debuts in contemporary cinema”.www.alexbarrett.net.
+His latest feature, is a silent documentary entitled LONDON SYMPHONY (2017). www.alexbarrett.net.

 Richard Chatten has written for Film Dope, The Independent, the International Dictionary of Films and Filmmakers, The Encyclopedia of British Film, The Journal of Popular British Cinema and Cinema: The Whole Story.
 His favourite film is A Matter of Life and Death (1946).